-Beginning on Wednesday, September 1, your Library is offering a series of “adulting” classes for teens ages 12-18.
+Your Library offers an ongoing series of “adulting” classes for teens ages 12-18!

-These sessions introduce teens to practical topics they probably haven’t had to deal with yet, such as managing finances and building resumes.
+The Adulting 101 series introduces teens to practical topics they probably haven’t had to deal with yet, such as managing finances and creating resumes.
 They also cover a range of life skills that will serve teens for the rest of their lives, like learning how to create healthy relationships, cope with stress, and manage time.

-These sessions are a partnership between your Library and A Step Ahead Tri-Cities, and will be led by local professionals in the fields of mental health, accounting, medicine, and more.
-The first class, Surviving College, will be led by current and recent college students.
+These sessions are a partnership between your Library and A Step Ahead Tri-Cities.
+They’re led by local professionals in the fields of mental health, accounting, medicine, and more.

 These kinds of classes also create a neutral environment where kids can ask questions they may be embarrassed to bring up with family or friends.

 Amy explains, “Sensitive topics such as adolescent health and mindfulness can be things that teens are often uncomfortable speaking about and are afraid to ask questions about.
-By providing a safe space with professionals in their fields, it helps open a dialogue and provide answers.”
+Providing a safe space with professionals in their fields helps open a dialogue.”

-Call (423) 434-4349 or email Amy Taylor with questions about the Adulting 101 series.
-If you’d like to learn more about what your Library offers for teens, click here.
-Follow Johnson City Public Library on Facebook, Instagram, and YouTube for daily updates on your Library’s collections and services.
+Call (423) 434-4349 with questions about the Adulting 101 series.
+Click here to learn more about what your Library offers for teens.
+Follow Johnson City Public Library on Facebook and Instagram for daily updates about your Library’s collections and services.